ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkDeviceQueueCreateInfo.md

   the behavior specified by `flags`.

-- `pQueuePriorities` is a pointer to an array of `queueCount` normalized floating point values, specifying priorities of work that will be submitted to each created queue.
+- `pQueuePriorities` is a pointer to an array of `queueCount` normalized floating-point values, specifying priorities of work that will be submitted to each created queue.
 See <a href="https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#devsandqueues-priority" target="_blank" rel="noopener">Queue Priority</a> for more